Appealing A Conviction

 What Is An Appeal?

 A common misconception is that with an appeal comes a new trial.
 However, it is more accurate to say an appeal is a review of your original trial.
 The purpose is to discover whether any procedural mistakes were made that compromised the integrity of the court’s decision in your fraud or felony case.

-Our attorneys are adept at discovering and presenting evidence that shows how a mistake led to one’s conviction.
+Our attorneys are adept at discovering and presenting evidence that shows how a mistake led to one’s conviction and/or erroneous sentence.
 Errors that serve as grounds for an appeal include:

 - The judge wrongfully denied a motion to suppress evidence